DeborahStacey/ClinicalAnalysis/README.md

 # ClinicalAnalysis

 ## Usage
 ### Directory: ClinicalAnalysisEngine/main
-DATE: Oct 21st, 2016
+DATE: Nov 03rd, 2016

 #### Description:
-It is now possible to send a json request with three required key parameters: "operation", "animals", and "field".
-If "weight" and/or "height" is sent as values of "field", then mock data for "weight" and/or "height" data will be sent back.
-The next step is to replace the mock data, with actual data grabbed from the database.
+It is now possible to send json logic, and have it converted to sql parameters.
+NOTE: Due to the tedious nature of writing json by hand, fieldPoke.py and client.py have been removed Immediate next steps: 1) use the generated sql parameters to build a full sql statement, and query the database.
+2) Get the front end team regularly sending us json requests to our stable build

 ####Connect to Google cloud instance:
-Parameter based input: `$ python3 fieldPoke.py`

-Freeform user input: `$ python3 client.py`
+Precanned json queries: `$ python3 adHocTesting.py <testName>`

 ####Run entirely locally:
 Start the clinical analysis engine locally: `$ ./startServer.sh`

-Stop the local clinical analysis engine: `$ ./stopServer.sh`
+Stop the local clinical analysis engine: `$ python3 stopServer.py`

-Run client (freeform user input): `$ python3 client.py localhost`

-Run client (parameter based input): `$ python3 fieldPoke.py localhost`

-### Directory: ClinicalAnalysisEngine/socket_example
-DATE: Oct 14th, 2016
-#####Running: client on local machine, and connecting to server in the cloud:
-1. Run client.py
-`$ python3 client.py`
+Precanned json queries: `$ python3 adHocTesting.py -h localhost <testName>`
-2. Type a message into the client.py's prompt, and the message will be sent using sockets to the server.py script, the server.py will then send the message back to client.py

-#####Running both client and server on local machine:
-1. Run server.py in one terminal: `$ python3 server.py`
-2. Run client.py in a second terminal with localhost as the first argument: `$ python3 client.py localhost`
-3. Type a message into the client.py's prompt, and the message will be sent through the socket, to server.py, and server.py will send the message back to client.py
+**NOTE: running `$python3 adHocTesting` without the testName parameter will give a list of all available test name**